Alex Rodriguez Reveals Birthday Gift From Jennifer Lopez That Reportedly Cost $200,000

 And it’s safe to say that Jennifer most certainly didn’t scrimp when it came to picking out the perfect ride for her man.
 It’s thought that the car set her back almost a quarter of a million dollars.

 According to a report from E!
-News, Lopez purchased the car for a whopping up to $200,000 from Atlanta’s Vintage Broncos, with a spokesperson telling the site of the gift, “It’s a very rare and special Bronco that Jen picked out and personalized for Alex.
+News, Lopez purchased the car for a whopping $200,000 from Atlanta’s Vintage Broncos, with a spokesperson telling the site of the gift, “It’s a very rare and special Bronco that Jen picked out and personalized for Alex.
 It’s a 1976 restomod meaning it’s been restored and while it looks vintage, it has been upgraded with modern luxuries.”

-Really customizing the car for the athlete, Lopez had his jersey number 13 stitched onto the arm rest while the Yankee logo has been embossed on the car’s floor mats.
+Seriously customizing the car for the athlete, Lopez had his jersey number 13 stitched onto the arm rest while the Yankee logo has been embossed on the car’s floor mats.

 And it seems as though A-Rod is most definitely loving his new ride.
 He also shared a video to Instagram of himself and Jennifer cruising along together in the car as they rocked matching aviator shades while appropriately listening to the Cardi B song “Money.”

-The luxury gift even managed to top the price of the present Rodriguez gifted Lopez for her 50th birthday, which took place on July 24, just days before her fiance’s big day.
+The luxury gift even managed to top the price of the present Rodriguez gifted Lopez for her 50th birthday, which took place on July 24, just days before her fiancé’s big day.

-As reported by People at the time, A-Rod gave JLo a 2019 red 911 Carrera GTS Porsche for her milestone birthday which even featured a custom number plate that spelled out “JLo.”
+As reported by People at the time, A-Rod gave JLo a 2019 red 911 Carrera GTS Porsche for her milestone birthday, which even featured a custom number plate that spelled out “JLo.”
 The car is said to have set the athlete back a whopping $146,420, despite the singer and actress not even driving her own car in 25 years.

 The latest car to join Alex and Jennifer’s fleet will probably be a welcome change for the father of two as it was recently revealed that he’d suffered a break-in to a rental car he’d been driving where thieves stole a whopping $500,000 worth of items.